 Verses on Living in the Light:

 4. Like a thief in the night – Simply put, He will come suddenly and unexpectedly.
 There will be no announcement.
 While a friend will often call and say, “I’m coming over at 4:00, is that OK?” most thieves don’t do that.
 They want to catch their suspects by surprise.
-Thieves will sometimes even watch a neighborhood for a while to see who is leaving on vacation and intentionally rob them while they are out of town.
+By not giving a specific time of His return, it helps believers at all times prepare since it is always imminent.

 Jesus’ second coming is like this.
 We already know it is going to happen.
 The time is getting closer and closer.
 Some signs are there for the observant to notice.
 Paul tells us that destruction will come upon all of those who are unprepared.
 At that time there will be no escape.